aquasecurity/trivy/docs/docs/references/terminology.md

 - [Secret Scanner](../scanner/secret.md)
 - [License Scanner](../scanner/license.md)

+!!! note
+   SBOM is not a scanner but an output format option.

 ### Scan Assets
 External data that Trivy downloads (if needed for scanner) and uses during scanning: